From Particles to Fields: Reframing Photon Mapping with Continuous Gaussian Photon Fields: Method

-with $\omega_i$ denoting the photon incident direction, $\omega_o$ the camera viewing direction, $\mathcal{B}_t(\mathbf{x})$ the photon neighborhood within radius $r_t$, and $\Phi_i$ the photon power.
+where $\omega_i$ is the photon incident direction, $\omega_o$ the camera viewing direction, $\mathcal{B}_t(\mathbf{x})$ the photon neighborhood within radius $r_t$, $\Phi_i$ the photon power, and $f_r$ the BSDF~\cite{nicodemus1965directional,hachisuka2009sppm}.
 This yields a low-variance, physically-accurate estimate of the directional outgoing radiance at $\mathbf{x}$.

 \textbf{Training.} During optimization, we trace camera rays for the same $k$ reference views and query the photon field at each \textit{first diffuse surface intersection} to obtain predicted radiance $L_{\text{GPF}}(\mathbf{x})$.
 The field parameters are optimized by minimizing a mean-squared error (MSE) loss in radiance space: